 Leading retailers are turning to artificial intelligence and automation to streamline customer service processes amidst a growing increase in digital based customer enquiries.

 Below are 3 ways retailers are revolutionising their online customer experiences with AI fueled chatbots.

 The rise of eCommerce platforms and the growing popularity of online shopping means your customers are spending less time in-store and more time buying goods online, when and where it suits them.
-This makes it difficult for retailers to provide the level of service and personalised shopping experiences that customers expect.
+This makes it difficult for retailers to provide the personalised shopping experience and level of service that customers expect.

 With 64% of consumers agreeing that retailers must be able to transact with them via instant messaging channels - the time to act is now.
-AI-powered chatbots are like a personal digital shopping assistant - able to help customers with purchases, returns, deliveries, questions, issues and more, regardless of where they are, what channel they’re on (website, app etc.), or the time of day.
+AI-powered chatbots are like personal digital shopping assistants - able to help customers with purchases, returns, refunds, deliveries, warranties, and more, regardless of where they are, what channel they’re on (website, app etc.), or the time of day.

 With most online shopping done outside of working hours, the traditional methods of customer service; email support, call centres, live chat - are costly, or impossible to provide at scale when it’s needed the most.